 - Arrangements were in place for planning and monitoring the number and mix of staff needed to meet patients' needs, including planning for holidays, sickness, busy periods and epidemics. - There was an effective induction system for temporary staff tailored to their role. - The practice was equipped to deal with medical emergencies and staff were suitably trained in emergency procedures.
-There was a process in place for ensuring emergencies supplies were always in date and available. - Staff understood their responsibilities to manage emergencies on the premises and to recognise those in need of urgent medical attention.
-Clinicians knew how to identify and manage patients with severe infections including sepsis.
-Reception staff were aware of 'red flag' symptoms for sepsis.

-• When there were changes to services or staff the practice assessed and monitored the impact on safety.
+- Staff understood their responsibilities to manage emergencies on the premises and to recognise those in need of urgent medical attention.
+Clinicians knew how to identify and manage patients with severe infections including sepsis. - When there were changes to services or staff the practice assessed and monitored the impact on safety.